GlobalWebIndex/weak-css/README.md

 ![](media/mozzaic.jpg)

 Css are way too complex.
-Not complex to learn nor to understand but complex to reason about.
+Not necessary complex learn or to understand but complex to reason about.
 Given some set of rules it's really hard to tell what actual result will look like since many rules can be mixed together each with different specificity.
-Especially in growing systems this complexity can reach the point of very high maintenance quickly.
+Especially in growing systems this complexity can reach the point of very high maintenance cost quickly.

 BEM methodology is nice solution to this problem however not every UI is really composed with Block, Element and modifier.
-From our experience pure beam can lead to real explosion of names on Element level namespace especially in applications where UI seems to be rather nested than listed.
+From our experience pure BEM can lead to real explosion of names on Element level namespace especially in applications where UI seems to be rather nested than listed.